 Despite the ongoing COVID-19 health crisis, TCZ Law remains open and dedicated to providing an outstanding service to all clients.
 While you may have previously preferred to deliver your information and meet with us in-person at our office, we recommend other alternatives, such as scheduling a phone call or video conference to substitute for face-to-face meetings, and emailing us your personal information at your convenience.

 A Motion to Change is a legal process that allows individuals to modify a previous court order or agreement.
-This process can be used for a variety of family law matters, including custody, access, child support, spousal support, and property division.
-In Canada, a Motion to Change can be initiated in any province or territory, and the rules and procedures may differ slightly depending on the jurisdiction.
+This process can be used for a variety of legal matters, including child custody, child support, spousal support, and property division.
+In Canada, a Motion to Change can be initiated in any province and the rules and procedures of law may differ slightly depending on the jurisdiction.

 Once the Form 15 is filed, a court date will be set, and the other party will be served with a copy of the form and notified of the court date.
 The other party will then have an opportunity to file a response, Form 15A: Response to Motion to Change, which outlines their position on the requested changes.

-At the court hearing, each party will have an opportunity to present evidence and arguments in support of their position.
-This may include testimony from witnesses, documents, and other evidence.
-The judge will then make a decision based on the evidence and arguments presented at the hearing.
+During the Family court hearing, family lawyers representing each party will have the opportunity to present evidence and arguments in support of their clients’ position.
+This may include the presentation of testimony from witnesses, documents, and any other evidence that supports their client’s position.
+The presiding judge will then make a decision based on the evidence and arguments presented during the hearing.

 The court will consider family law rules and a variety of factors when making a decision on a Motion to Change, including:

-If a party is not satisfied with the decision made by the court, they may have the option to appeal the decision to a higher court.
-The rules and procedures for appealing a decision vary depending on the jurisdiction and the type of decision being appealed.
+In the event that a client is not content with the decision handed down by the court, they may have the option to appeal the decision to a higher court.
+The rules and procedures for appealing a decision may vary depending on the jurisdiction and the type of decision being appealed.

 A Motion to Change is a legal process that allows individuals to modify a previous court order or agreement.
-It is important to understand the rules and procedures associated with a Motion to Change and to work with an experienced family law lawyer to ensure that your rights and interests are protected.
-By providing full and frank disclosure of all relevant information and presenting compelling evidence and arguments, you can increase your chances of success in a Motion to Change.
+It is important to understand the rules and procedures associated with a Motion to Change so that your rights and interests are protected.
+By providing full and frank disclosure of all relevant information and presenting compelling evidence and arguments, you can increase your chances of success.